MJKWoolnough/boolmap/README.md

 ```go
 func (m *Map) Set(p uint64, d byte)
 ```
-Set setsa a bool, represented by a byte, at the specified position
+Set sets a bool, represented by a byte, at the specified position

 #### func (*Map) SetBool